-- A. Review of Strategic Plans.
-At least annually, the Board of Directors reviews the strategic plan for Baxter and each of Baxter's major businesses. - B. Succession Planning.
-At least annually, the Chairman and Chief Executive Officer reviews succession planning with the Board of Directors.
+C. Management Succession Planning.
+At least annually, the Chief Executive Officer reviews management succession planning with the Board of Directors.
 The Board of Directors shall oversee the succession planning process in order to ensure that the process is rigorous and effective.
-In furtherance of this objective, the Corporate Governance Committee, in consultation with the Lead Director, will focus upon succession planning for the Chairman and Chief Executive Officer.
+In furtherance of this objective, the Nominating, Corporate Governance & Public Policy Committee, in consultation with the Chair (if the Chair is not the same individual as the Chief Executive Officer) and the Lead Independent Director (if any), will focus upon succession planning for the Chief Executive Officer and other senior officer positions as deemed necessary or advisable.
 This review will be shared with the full Board in connection with its broader oversight responsibilities.